-Starting in May 2018, students with a new Master Student Financial Aid Agreement (MSFAA) will be required to have their identity verified online and electronically sign and submit their loan documents.
+Starting May 2018, students with a new Master Student Financial Aid Agreement (MSFAA) will be required to have their identity verified online and electronically sign and submit their loan documents.
 Information regarding the MSFAA process can be found on your OSAP account under the 'Required Documents' section of your OSAP application.

-All students can now apply for OSAP assistance on-line even if there are restrictions preventing an assessment.
-Before students apply, they will receive a message that indicates that their application may not be assessed for a number of reason(s)....however, the application process can be completed and the restriction issues addressed subsequently.
+All students can now apply on-line for OSAP assistance even if there are restrictions preventing an assessment.
+Before students apply, they will receive a message that indicates their application may not be assessed for a number of reason(s)....however, the application process can be completed and the restriction issues addressed subsequently.

 Students will receive their OSAP funding by electronic funds transfer (EFT) provided they followed the necessary steps to set up their Master Student Financial Aid Agreement form.
-If no banking information has been provided, a check will be sent to the student approximately 15 days after we have confirmed your enrollment on the OSAP file.
+If no banking information has been provided, a check will be sent to the student approximately 15 days after we have confirmed enrollment on the OSAP file.

 - You must have an OSAP assessment calculated within 3 business days of the fee deadline date for the term.
 View fee deadline dates here.

 - Your pending OSAP funding will be applied to your student account as 'Anticipated Aid' and will reduce your balance owing to the University by the amount that is scheduled to be released for the term.
 Your student account information (once tuition has been calculated for the term) can be viewed by logging in to UWinsite Student > Financial Account.

 - If you have sufficient OSAP funding to cover your balance owing, then you do not have to make a further payment by the fee deadline date.